 - Checking out our snapshot infographic for glimpse of the year’s successes;

-- Exploring our newsletter, Brainstorm, which offers feature-length articles that profile the timely and compelling work of our academics, researchers and scholars;
+- Exploring our newsletter, Aspire, which offers feature-length articles that profile the timely and compelling work of our academics, researchers and scholars;

 - Watching our '2 Minutes, 3 Questions' video series, in which our academics talk about their work as changemakers, as well as our animated video, which profiles current research strengths and areas of opportunity, such as Artificial Intelligence and Indigenous futurities; and